Associate Professor in Politics and International Studies;

 - (2013) Politics of Violence: Militancy, International Politics, Killing in the Name (Abingdon: Routledge).
 Shortlisted for 2014 Susan Strange Book Prize, reviewed in Critical Studies on Terrorism journal here.

-- (2017) 'Affecting Terrorism: Laughter, lamentation and detestation as drives to terrorism knowledge', International Political Sociology (forthcoming).
+- (2017) 'Affecting Terrorism: Laughter, lamentation and detestation as drives to terrorism knowledge', International Political Sociology (online first).
 Co-authored with Lee Jarvis.

 - (2016) 'Building a New Utøya; Re-Placing the Oslo Bombsite—Counterfactual Resilience at Post-Terrorist Sites', Studies in Conflict and Terrorism 39/4, pp.308-25.